Carefully Safeguarding Your Rights and Interests

 Florida’s alimony laws have changed recently.
 The law enacts a statute codifying what constitutes a “long-term” marriage for purposes of permanent alimony.
 Discrepancies existed among district courts, but the law has provided universal guidelines defining the length of marriage as follows:

-• Short-term: less than seven years
+• Short term: less than 10 years

-• long-term: 17 years or greater
+• Long term: 20 years or greater

-For example, if one party cannot re-enter the workforce due to a lack of professional acumen or a lapse in their work experience, the court may order a spousal support arrangement that supports that party until they receive the training necessary to support themselves.
+For example, if one party cannot reenter the workforce due to a lack of professional acumen or a lapse in their work experience, the court may order a spousal support arrangement that supports that party until they receive the training necessary to support themselves.

 Alternatively, the court may order a party to pay less spousal support than usual if they contributed significantly financially to the marriage.
 For example, if one spouse supports their partner while their partner goes to medical school, the court may consider that expense and lessen that party’s alimony responsibilities.